 A Scott Walker- and David Bowie-inspired collaboration between the Arctic Monkeys' Alex Turner and the Rascals' Miles Kane, the Last Shadow Puppets began when Kane's previous band, the Little Flames, toured with the Arctic Monkeys in 2007.
 Already friends from prior gigs together, the pair started writing songs that spring, and headed into a French studio late that summer with producer/drummer James Ford.
 Additional recording, including strings courtesy of the London Metropolitan Orchestra and arranger Owen Pallett (of Final Fantasy), was completed that December.

-It was until after Arctic Monkeys went on hiatus in 2014 that Turner and Kane reunited in Los Angeles to begin work on new material.
-Working with producer James Ford, and longtime collaborator, arranger Owen Pallett, the Last Shadow Puppets recorded their sophomore full-length album, 2016's Everything You've Come to Expect. ~ Heather Phares
+It was only after the Arctic Monkeys went on hiatus in 2014 that Turner and Kane reunited in Los Angeles to begin work on new material.
+Working with producer James Ford and longtime collaborator arranger Owen Pallett, the Last Shadow Puppets recorded their sophomore full-length album, 2016's Everything You've Come to Expect.
+The album showcased more of the duo's orchestral-steeped sound, and included the singles "Bad Habits" and "Aviation." ~ Heather Phares